What is a California registered agent?

 How do I resign as a registered agent in California?

-Current agents can formally resign by providing written notice to the business entity.
-However, California law requires the business to maintain continuous registered agent service, so entities must appoint a replacement immediately to avoid compliance gaps that could trigger administrative dissolution.
+Current agents can formally resign by filing Form RA-100 with the Secretary of State.
+Online submission through BizFile Online is the fastest processing method, and the form carries no fee.
+However, California law requires the business to maintain continuous registered agent service, so entities must appoint a replacement immediately to avoid compliance gaps that could trigger administrative suspension proceedings.

 What happens if my registered agent moves without updating their address?